Washing Microfiber Towels is essential to ensure their proper functioning. Learn How to Wash Microfiber Towels the correct way!

 Don’t use laundry detergents, as it shortens the life of your precious microfiber towels.
 But you can use gentle liquid detergents that are free from dye/perfume or any other harmful chemicals.

 5. ‘Extra Rinse Cycle’ Go For It!

-If your washing machine provides the facility of the extra rinse cycle, then don’t be afraid, Go for it!
+If your washing machine provides the facility of the extra rinse cycle, Go for it!
 It facilitates you to rinse the microfiber towels properly.

 7. Avoid Washing Other Fabrics With Microfiber Towels

 Always keep in mind don’t add any other fabrics in your washing load, especially cotton, as its lint can stick on to your microfiber towels, which is challenging to get off.